Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 ```

 ### -PrincipalId
-Specifies the ObjectId of the user, group or other service principal to which the app role is being assigned.
+Specifies the ObjectId of the user, group, or other service principal to which the app role is being assigned.

 ```yaml
 Type: String